George Floyd: Legacy

-Demonstrations
+Protests

 After Floyd's murder, there were global protests and riots against the use of excessive force by police officers against black suspects and a lack of police accountability.
-Protests began in Minneapolis the day after Floyd’s murder and developed in cities throughout all 50 U.S. states and internationally.
+Protests began in Minneapolis the day after Floyd's murder and developed in cities throughout all 50 U.S. states and internationally.
 The New York Times described the events in the wake of Floyd's murder and the video that circulated of it as "the largest protests in the United States since the Civil Rights era."
 Calls to defund and abolish the police were widespread.
 The protests became the first civil disorder event to exceed $1 billion in losses to the insurance industry.
 In some cities, protests were so violent that curfews were put in place.